Iloilo United Royals

-Iloilo United Royals, also known as Iloilo United Royals Cocolife due to sponsorship reasons, are a professional basketball team in the Maharlika Pilipinas Basketball League.
+The Iloilo United Royals were a Filipino professional basketball team based in Passi, Iloilo.
+The team last competed in the Maharlika Pilipinas Basketball League (MPBL).
+The team most recently played its home games at Passi City Arena.

+The team joined the league in the 2019–20 season and last took part in the 2024 season.

 History

 JJ Javelosa, who would later own the team, and basketball coach Nash Racela conceived of an idea for an Iloilo team in the Maharlika Pilipinas Basketball League (MPBL) while playing golf.
 Racela brought in his co-coach Eric Gonzales to the nascent team.
 Javelosa, would have tapped his son Jay, who was then playing college basketball for the Ateneo Blue Eagles, while Racela would have recruited from his varsity FEU Tamaraws team.
 MPBL founder Manny Pacquiao approved of the plan, but was almost shelved when a sponsor backed out.
-The elder Javelosa eventually found new sponsors, and named the team "Iloilo United Royals" as Iloilo City was the original "queen city of the South", while "United" was added to emphasize unity among the Ilonggo people.
+The elder Javelosa eventually found new sponsors, and named the team the Iloilo United Royals.

-2019–20 season

-The Royals qualified to the playoffs in its debut season, and was eliminated by the Basilan Steel in the South Division quarterfinals.
+In the Royals' inaugural season, the team qualified to the playoffs in its debut season, finishing 18–12, claiming the sixth seed in the South.
+In the First Round, the team was eliminated by the Basilan Steel in the South Division First Round.

-2021 Invitationals

-The Royals again qualified to the playoffs in the 2021 MPBL Invitational, but were eliminated in the quarterfinals by the Nueva Ecija Rice Vanguards.

-2022 season

-Iloilo skipped the 2022 MPBL season, with Javelosa stating that they took a leave of absence as they were uncertain that the MPBL will hold a tournament due to the COVID-19 pandemic in the Philippines.
+In the 2021 MPBL Invitational, the team was drawn into Group A alongside the other Visayas teams – Bacolod and Negros – and finished second, placing them into the playoff tournament.
+The team would go on to lose to the Nueva Ecija Rice Vanguards in the Quarterfinals.
+Iloilo then opted out of the 2022 MPBL season, with Javelosa stating that they took a leave of absence as they were uncertain that the MPBL will hold a tournament due to the COVID-19 pandemic in the Philippines.

-2023 season

 The Royals were announced to be one of the teams returning to the MPBL in time for the 2023 season.
 Manu Inigo replaced Eric Gonzales as coach, with Cocolife as the principal sponsor.

+Team identity

+The name is meant to represent the province of Iloilo, "United" represents unity among the Ilonggo people, while "Royals" references Iloilo City.